kasslent/clc-digital-skills/_lessons/module-1.1.md

 >##Exercise: Adding Content, Part 3
-> Here are some suggested content to add to practice all the concepts listed above.
+> Here are some suggestions to practice the concepts covered.
 >
 >1. create an additional HTML page
 >1. add links to the `<nav>` block to link to your new page or within the same page